AngelArcones/Data_Science_TFM/README.md

 The results of this project (NPP reference map and model predictions for the present and future scenarios) are available for interactive visualization in the following link:

  https://aarcones.shinyapps.io/maps/

+ The visualization by default shows the NPP map used as reference (above) and the prediction obtained from the Random Forest model (below).
+ It also includes the option to visualize predictions for mid and late 21<sup>2</sup> century, from two of the main climate change scenarios:
+ - Stable emissions: scenario assuming that the greenhouse gases emissions would cease to increase in the next decade and stay stable over time.
+ - Increasing emissions: scenario assuming the emission of greenhouse gases keeps increasing at the same rate as in the last decades, without stabilization.

  ## Conclussion